-Complex Numbers-Sums and Products, Algebraic properties, Moduli and Conjugates, Triangle inequality, Polar coordinates and Euler's Formula, Product and quotients in exponential form, Roots of complex numbers, and Regions in the complex plane; Analytic Functions-Functions of a complex variables, Mappings, Limits, Theorems on limits, Limit at infinity, Continuity, Derivatives, Differentiation formulas, Cauchy-Riemann equations, Sufficient conditions for differentiability, Polar coordinates, Analytic functions, Reflection principle, Harmonic functions; Elementary Functions: The exponential function, Trigonometric functions, Hyperbolic functions, Logarithmic function and its branches, Some identities involving logarithms, Complex exponents, Inverse trigonometric and hyperbolic functions; Integrals-Complex valued functions, Contours, Contour integrals, Antiderivatives, Cauchy-Goursat Theorem, Simply and multiply connected domains, Cauchy Integral formula, Derivatives of analytic functions; Series-Convergence of sequences and series, Taylor series, Laurent series, Absolute and uniform convergence of power series, Integration and division of power series.
+Complex Numbers-Sums and Products, Algebraic properties, Moduli and Conjugates, Triangle inequality, Polar coordinates and Euler's Formula, Product and quotients in exponential form, Roots of complex numbers, and Regions in the complex plane; Analytic Functions-Functions of a complex variables, Mappings, Limits, Theorems on limits, Limit at infinity, Continuity, Derivatives, Differentiation formulas, Cauchy-Riemann equations, Sufficient conditions for differentiability, Polar coordinates, Analytic functions, Reflection principle, Harmonic functions; Elementary Functions: The exponential function, Trigonometric functions, Hyperbolic functions, Logarithmic function and its branches, Some identities involving logarithms, Complex exponents, Inverse trigonometric and hyperbolic functions; Integrals-Complex valued functions, Contours, Contour integrals, Antiderivatives, Cauchy-Goursat Theorem, Simply and multiply connected domains, Cauchy Integral formula, Derivatives of analytic functions, Liouville's theorem and the fundamental theorem of algebra, Maximal moduli of functions; Series-Convergence of sequences and series, Taylor series, Laurent series, Absolute and uniform convergence of power series, Integration and differentiation of power series, Uniqueness of series representations, Multiplication and division of power series.

-- Be able to manipulate and calculate with complex numbers, complex functions (polynomials, rational functions, exponential and trigonometric functions) and multi-valued functions (argument, logarithm and square root). - Be able to compute the limit of a complex function at a point - Be able to define and compute the derivative of a complex function. - Be able to derive the Cauchy-Riemann equations for a complex differentiable. - Be able to evaluate complex path integrals and state and prove properties of such integrals. - Be able to determine if an infinite series of complex numbers is convergent.
+- Be able to manipulate and calculate with complex numbers, complex functions (polynomials, rational functions, exponential and trigonometric functions) and multivalued functions (argument, logarithm and square root). - Be able to compute the limit of a complex function at a point - Be able to define and compute the derivative of a complex function. - Be able to derive the Cauchy-Riemann equations for a complex differentiable.

+- Be able to evaluate complex path integrals and state and prove properties of such integrals. - Be able to determine if an infinite series of complex numbers is convergent.